mathaou/termdbms/README.md

 - Rename anything
 - Filter tables by fuzzy search
 - MySQL/ PostgreSQL support
+- Edit during selection mode!

 #### Building (generally a go build should be enough, architecture included for completeness)

 ##### Linux

     GOOS=linux GOARCH=amd64 go build

+##### Armv7

+    // I tried getting modernc.org/sqlite working, but it gave me tons of errors.
+    // this set up got me a working binary on an ARM device with mattn/go-sqlite3
+    // you will need to fix the import in main.go accordingly, and update the driver
+    // string in database.go
+    GOOS="linux" GOARCH="arm" GOARM=7 CGO_ENABLED=1 go build

 ##### Windows